This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

 - Par Baked Pie Crust: Use either store-bought or homemade pie dough.
-This vodka all-butter pie crust is foolproof!
+I would recommend my flaky butter pie crust or vodka all-butter pie crust!
+Both are made with all purpose flour.
 Make two and freeze one for later!
-Follow my instructions in this video on how to par bake pie crust!

-- Dark Chocolate: I like to use a chocolate that has at least 54% cocoa solids but up to 65% to balance the sweetness of the pie.
-Chopping bar chocolate is a better bet than chocolate chips because the bar will melt and incorporate better
+- Dark Chocolate: The kind of chocolate I like to use for chocolate pie is a chocolate that has at least 54% cocoa solids but up to 65% to balance the sweetness of the pie.
+Chopping bar chocolate is a better bet than chocolate chips because the bar will melt and incorporate better.

-- Cocoa Powder: I use Dutch processed cocoa powder, which just means it has been treated with an alkaline solution.
-This neutralizes the acidity, which means it will not react with baking soda or baking powder.
+- Cocoa Powder: I use Dutch processed cocoa powder, which means it has been treated with an alkaline solution.
 It has a rich, deep flavor and a darker color.
+It’s also the ingredient that puts my Best Red Velvet Cake Recipe over the top!

 - Espresso Powder: Espresso powder amplifies the chocolate flavor in this recipe.
 You can omit it, if desired.
 I only use Medaglia D’Oro instant espresso when baking.
 Flavor and quality varies greatly between brands and I prefer this one.
 It isn’t bitter and it dissolves easily even in cold liquid.